 Collection

-The principles and regulations laid down in many countries for the collection of used oil include the following aspects that can be used as a model for setting up a used oil management scheme (): (1) regulation on the character/properties/composition of the oil that will be accepted, (2) reprocessing procedures, (3) stipulation of limit values for polychlorobiphenyl derivatives and total halogens, (4) introduction of a labelling and take-back obligation, (5) priority given to materials recycling over disposal, (6) positioning of used oil collection stations in the vicinity of sales outlets and places of use, and (7) prohibition of the admixture of foreign substances (such as used oils containing polychlorobiphenyl derivatives, other hazardous wastes, and solvents).
+The principles and regulations laid down in many countries for the collection of used oil include the following aspects that can be used as a model for setting up a used oil management scheme (): (1) regulation on the character/properties/composition of the oil that will be accepted, (2) reprocessing procedures, (3) stipulation of limit values for polychlorobiphenyl derivatives and total halogens, (4) introduction of a labelling and take-back obligation, (5) priority given to materials recycling and energy recovery over final disposal, (6) positioning of used oil collection stations in the vicinity of sales outlets and places of use, and (7) prohibition of the admixture of foreign substances (such as used oils containing polychlorobiphenyl derivatives, other hazardous wastes, and solvents).

 Collection centres and aggregation points collect used oil from smaller generators and store it and transport it to a recycling/disposal facility.
 Collection centres typically accept used oil from multiple sources that include both businesses and individuals; aggregation points collect oil only from places run by the same owner or operator and from individuals.
 While visual inspection and scanning for the quality of used oil can be done, the use of a halogen detector to scan incoming oil is suggested in order to help minimise the potential for contamination of the collection tank.